DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 That is to say that all available space - from 0.0, 0.0 to 1.0, 1.0 has been utilised.

-It is within this space that our *UV Shells* must ultimately be positioned in order for them to be included in the map.
+It is within *this* space that our *UV Shells* must ultimately be positioned in order for them to be included in the map.

 We'll talk more about this soon.

 <br>

+### Applying a default checker

 It's worthwhile working with a checker guide so that you can track the distortion of the 2D map in the UV editor.